Groundhog Day: A Short History of Notable Canadian Groundhogs (and a Prognosticating Lobster)

 Then, of course, there’s Oil Springs Ollie (Sarnia, Ont.), Gary the Groundhog (Kleinburg, Ont.) and Two Rivers Tunnel (Cape Breton Island, N.S.).

-Winnipeg Wyn, a resident of Winnipeg’s Prairie Wildlife Rehabilitation Centre, sadly died last year, while fellow Manitoban Brandon Bob made predictions for years before it was discovered that he doesn’t actually exist (imagine being catfished by a groundhog).
+Winnipeg Wyn, a resident of Winnipeg’s Prairie Wildlife Rehabilitation Centre, sadly died in 2020, while fellow Manitoban Brandon Bob made predictions for years before it was discovered that he doesn’t actually exist (imagine being catfished by a groundhog).

 There, however, is yet another noted groundhog in the province — Manitoba Merv.
 Sure, he’s a puppet but he’s also a local legend who resides at the Oak Hammock Marsh Interpretive Centre — which claims he’s got a 98 per cent success rate in his predictions.

 Meanwhile, Balzac Billy — named after his Alberta hometown and dubbed the Prairie Prognosticator — is a person in a mascot costume and not a real groundhog.
 In fact, he’s not even a fake groundhog.
 His official website calls him both a gopher and, technically, a Richardson ground squirrel.
-Still, locals love him and, on Groundhog Day, at least one establishment serves his traditional breakfast — oatmeal porridge with flax seed and maple syrup along with orange juice to wash it all down with.
+Still, locals love him and, on Groundhog Day, at least one establishment serves his traditional breakfast — oatmeal porridge with flax seed and maple syrup along with orange juice.

 And down east, Nova Scotia’s Shubenacadie Sam has some competition from provincial rival Lucy the Lobster — Barrington Passage’s answer to a groundhog.
 Arriving on the scene in 2018, Lucy, as the story goes, emerges from the Atlantic Ocean to make her prediction about winter, though it’s unclear how a lobster is able to see her own shadow when she lacks the ability — and the neck — to turn her head and check for it.